 Tess Colby

 Purpose: This memorandum is being re-sent in advance of the February 25 briefing.
 It provides a summary of 2018 results for the Human Services Department’s investments in the homelessness services and response system.
-A comparison between exits to permanent housing on a cumulative basis by quarter for 2017 and 2018 is in Attachment A.
+A comparison between exits to permanent housing on a cumulative basis by quarter for 2017 and 2018 is in Attachment A and by-agency accounting in Attachment B.

 Background: Key Takeaways for 2018